Vera Cordeiro

-Vera Cordeiro (born 1950) is a Brazilian social entrepreneur and physician.
-She is founder and chairwoman of the board of Brazil Child Health (Associação Saúde Criança).
+Vera Cordeiro (born 1950) is a Brazilian physician and social entrepreneur.
+She is the founder and chair of the board of Brazil Child Health (Associação Saúde Criança).

 Biography

-Vera Cordeiro was born in Rio de Janeiro, Brazil, in 1950.
-Cordeiro received her MD as a general practitioner in 1975 from the Federal University of Rio de Janeiro (UFRJ).
+Vera Cordeiro was born in Rio de Janeiro in 1950.
+She received her MD as a general practitioner in 1975 from the Federal University of Rio de Janeiro (UFRJ).

-From 1978 to 1998, she worked at the Hospital da Lagoa founding in 1979 the Psychosomatic Department.
+From 1978 to 1998, she worked at the Hospital da Lagoa, where she established the Psychosomatic Department in 1979.